 Bromine comes in 1″ tablets, and it’s best to use the tablets in a skimmer basket, floating dispenser, or a feeder due to the slower time of dissolution.
 It helps the tablets to dissolve when the water can rush over them via the bromine feeder.

 For a home pool, it’s necessary to add 17 bromine tablets to every 10,000 gallons of water.
 Do this once a week or as often as needed to ensure that your bromine residual stays at 2-3ppm.
 You must maintain this level at all times for a safe and clean pool.
 You can use my pool volume calculator if you don’t know how many gallons of water are in your pool.
+You can also read my research on lowering bromine if you add too much.

 Note that you should never mix chlorine and bromine, as it can cause a dangerous chemical reaction.